-MIR ALI, Pakistan -- A suspected U.S. drone fired two missiles at a car and a motorcycle in a militant-infested area of northwestern Pakistan on Monday, killing five people in the fourth such attack this week, Pakistani intelligence officials said.
+MIR ALI, Pakistan – A suspected U.S. drone fired missiles at a car and a motorcycle in a militant-infested area of northwestern Pakistan on Monday, killing five alleged fighters in the fourth such attack this week, Pakistani intelligence officials said.

 The Obama administration has dramatically increased the number of drone strikes in Pakistan this year in an attempt to kill Taliban militants who regularly launch cross-border attacks against U.S. troops in Afghanistan.

-Monday's attack took place in the Khushali area of North Waziristan, part of a semiautonomous tribal region that is almost entirely controlled by militants, the intelligence officials said, speaking on condition of anonymity because they were not authorized to talk to the media.
-The identities of the people killed were unknown.
+Monday's attack targeted the Khushali area of North Waziristan, part of a semiautonomous tribal region that is almost entirely controlled by militants, the intelligence officials said, speaking on condition of anonymity because they were not authorized to talk to the media.
+The exact identities of the people killed were unknown.

 The slain insurgent leader was identified only as Mustafa, and officials said he was linked to Sadiq Noor, a key Taliban figure in North Waziristan.